iamharish/snakeMSockets/README.md

 # snakeMSockets
 snakeM game with multiplayer through Socket.io

 A multiplayer twist to the classic version of the snake game at http://www.xarg.org/project/html5-snake/.
+Now two players can connect play the same game from different locations